Barca to move to Olympic Stadium for 2023-24 season as club confirms Camp Nou renovations | Goal.com

 What have Barca said about the Camp Nou renovation?

-The club have released an official statement confirming the news, which reads: "Renovation work on the Camp Nou, the epicenter of the Espai Barça, will begin this June, just after the end of the sports season, and in accordance with the building permit approved this morning by the City Council's Government Commission.
+The club have released an official statement confirming the news, which reads: "Renovation work on the Camp Nou, the epicentre of the Espai Barça project, will begin this June, as soon as the football season has ended, and in accordance with the building permit approved this morning.

-"The work will focus on the first and second tier, in the technological field, in the environment of the Stadium, and in the urban development outside.
+"The work will focus on the first and second tier, technological aspects, the environs of the stadium, and exterior urbanisation.

-"Actions inside the Camp Nou will include the demolition of the additional structure of the south goal where the Medical Center was located, restoration works, anticarbonation and waterproofing of the stands, as well as structural finishes and the improvement and renovation of the retransmission systems."
+"Actions inside the Camp Nou will include the demolition of the additional structure in the South Goal zone where the Medical Centre was located, restoration work, anti-carbonation and waterproofing of the stands, as well as structural finishes and the improvement and renovation of retransmission systems."

-Barca have added on their decision to push their renovation plans back by a year: "In the face of the uncertainties generated by the war in Ukraine, especially with regard to rising material prices and their supply, it has been decided to impose a precautionary principle, minimizing risks and protect next season’s revenue, but with the least possible impact on the works schedule.
+Barca have added on their decision to push their renovation plans back by a year: "As President Joan Laporta said a few weeks ago, given the uncertainties generated by the war in Ukraine, especially with regard to the cost and availability of materials, a precautionary principle is to be observed in order to minimise risks and protect next season’s revenue, but with the least possible impact on the works schedule.

-"For this reason it has been decided to plan the demolition of the third tier for the summer of 2023, which will save time in the face of current price uncertainty, and ensure virtually total capacity of the Camp Nou next season, as the demolition meant having to compete in the 2022/23 season with a 50% reduction in capacity."
+"The demolition of the third tier will therefore go ahead in the summer of 2023, which will win time given the current uncertainty of prices, and will ensure that the Camp Nou can operate at virtually full capacity next season.
+Demolition any earlier would have meant having to play the 2022/23 season with just 50% of capacity."

 Where will Barca play in 2023-24?